awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 ## Batch Write: Putting and Deleting Multiple Items<a name="BatchWriteDocumentAPIJava"></a>

-Batch write refers to putting and deleting multiple items in a batch\.
+*Batch write* refers to putting and deleting multiple items in a batch\.
 The `batchWriteItem` method enables you to put and delete multiple items from one or more tables in a single call\.
 The following are the steps to put or delete multiple items using the AWS SDK for Java Document API\.

 1. Create an instance of the `DynamoDB` class\.

 1. Create an instance of the `TableWriteItems` class that describes all the put and delete operations for a table\.
-If you want to write to multiple tables in a single batch write operation, you will need to create one `TableWriteItems` instance per table\.
+If you want to write to multiple tables in a single batch write operation, you must create one `TableWriteItems` instance per table\.

-1. Call the `batchWriteItem` method by providing the `TableWriteItems` object\(s\) that you created in the preceding step\.
+1. Call the `batchWriteItem` method by providing the `TableWriteItems` objects that you created in the preceding step\.

 1. Process the response\.
 You should check if there were any unprocessed request items returned in the response\.
 This could happen if you reach the provisioned throughput limit or some other transient error\.
 Also, DynamoDB limits the request size and the number of operations you can specify in a request\.
 If you exceed these limits, DynamoDB rejects the request\.
-For more information, see [Limits in DynamoDB](Limits.md)\.
+For more information, see [Service, Account, and Table Limits in Amazon DynamoDB](Limits.md)\.

-The following Java code snippet demonstrates the preceding steps\.
-The example performs a `batchWriteItem` operation on two tables \- *Forum* and *Thread*\.
-The corresponding TableWriteItems objects define the following actions:
+The following Java code example demonstrates the preceding steps\.
+The example performs a `batchWriteItem` operation on two tables: `Forum` and `Thread`\.
+The corresponding `TableWriteItems` objects define the following actions:
-+ Put an item in the *Forum* table
++ Put an item in the `Forum` table\.
-+ Put and delete an item in the *Thread* table
++ Put and delete an item in the `Thread` table\.

 The code then calls `batchWriteItem` to perform the operation\.